rogerbinns/apsw/doc/download.rst

 ===================

 You can download this release as binaries for Windows.
-Just run the executable corresponding with the Python version you are using.
+Just run the download corresponding with the Python version you are using.
 The Windows binaries all include the :ref:`FTS <ext-fts3>` and :ref:`RTree <ext-rtree>` extensions.  (`FTS3_PARENTHESIS
 <https://sqlite.org/compile.html#enable_fts3_parenthesis>`_ is on.)